 Do you have an unusual fear of losing loved ones?
 This can make it hard to develop a secure relationship.
+Learn how to let your fears go and focus on the love in your relationship.
 Check out these readers' questions to our dating coach for some advice.

 Fear of Losing Loved Ones and Relationship Issues

 Hey, I've been with my boyfriend for over a year now.
 We never use to have problems but now we get these awkward moments between us and a lot of nights end up with us crying.
 We don't argue or anything, just stuff bothers us then he fears of losing me and I fear the same.
 I trust him with my heart, but my mind makes me not trust him.
 I've never been the jealous type and I've always had walls built, but with him it's all different.
 I feel vulnerable to him and I feel as if nothing can last forever and be this good.
 He's the greatest thing to ever happen to me and he says the same about me.
 We've both said we wanted to spend the rest of our lives together and he said that he would never let me go that his whole life goal is to be with me and make me happy.
 But everything just seems too good to be true.
 We've discussed future plans and moving in, and a little about a wedding but mainly just joking around that area.
 I just don't know why I keep pushing him away when I know he'll never do me wrong.
 Is there anything that can make it all stop and all the fears of something bad happening stop?
 I hope you have some advice for me because I can't find an answer.-- Contributed by: Christine

 I noticed that as you were describing how much you and your boyfriend care for each other, you never said anything about loving each other.
 I found it odd that two people who talk about spending the rest of their lives together don't say anything about being in love.
 Therefore, I'm guessing that the doubt you are expressing in your question is a fear that love does not last forever.